AndreasSchwalb/podman_python_api/README.md

 # Podman API wrapper
 This library wrappes the podman REST API to python methods.

+Acctually it connects to the API via unix socket.

-Acctually it is just a proof of concept.
+This is just a proof of concept.
 None of the implementations are finished.
 Even the arcitecture may change in further versions.